mercedes-benz/product-kit_react/README.md

 ### Container

-You should use the `main`-tag alongside `CssBaseline` and either of the custom Daimler TSS themes to wrap all your main components in order to get responsive margins and max-widths.
+You should use the `main`-tag alongside `CssBaseline` and either of the custom Mercedes-Benz Tech Innovation themes to wrap all your main components in order to get responsive margins and max-widths.
 Please refer to the "Installation & Setup" section for more information and a code example on this.

 ### Typography

 You can use typography as you are used to from MUI.
-Custom Daimler TSS responsive tokens are applied automatically.
+Custom Mercedes-Benz Tech Innovation responsive tokens are applied automatically.

 ```html
 <Typography variant="h6"> I'm a headline 6 and I'm responsive! </Typography>